DilrajS/FlashAI/My Prompt Engineering Journey for FlashAI.md

 - **Analysis**: The prompt needed refinement for more consistent output structuring.

 ### Prompt Version 2
+- *Output*: [
+    {
+        "front": "What is the etymology of the name 'chipmunk'?", "back": "The name 'chipmunk' comes from the Ojibwe word ᐊᒋᑕᒨ ajidamoo, which translates literally as 'one who descends trees headlong.'"
+    },
+    {
+        "front": "Who first described the chipmunk?",
+        "back": "Mark Catesby described the chipmunk in his 1743 work 'The Natural History of Carolina, Florida, and the Bahama Islands.'"
+    },
+    {
+        "front": "What is the scientific classification of the chipmunk according to Linnaeus?", "back": "Linnaeus classified the chipmunk as Sciurus striatus, meaning 'striped squirrel' in Latin."
+    },
+    {
+        "front": "What changes did Johann Illiger make to the scientific name of the chipmunk?", "back": "Johann Illiger changed the scientific name to Tamias striatus, meaning 'striped steward.'"
+    },
+    {
+        "front": "Describe the appearance of the chipmunk.", "back": "The chipmunk has reddish-brown fur on its upper body with five dark brown stripes along its back, ending in a dark tail.
+It has a tawny stripe from its whiskers to below its ears and light stripes over its eyes."
+    },
+    {
+        "front": "Where does the eastern chipmunk live?", "back": "The eastern chipmunk lives in deciduous wooded areas and urban parks throughout the eastern United States and southern Canada."
+    },
+    {
+        "front": "What type of habitat does the eastern chipmunk prefer?", "back": "The eastern chipmunk prefers locations with rocky areas, brush or log piles, and shrubs to provide cover."
+    }
+]

 **Prompt**: "Generate front and back content for a set of flashcards optimal for test preparation from the information: \${text}.
 Each flashcard should emphasize key concepts, with a question on the front and its corresponding answer on the back.
 Please provide the response in JSON format, where each flashcard is represented as an object with 'front' and 'back' as the components, like this: [{front: 'question', back: 'answer'}].
 Ensure you produce exactly \${selectedValue} flashcard(s)."